mlanza/atomic/README.md

 * dates
 * transducers

-Provides pipelines for non-transpiled code.
+Aim to permit pipelines in non-transpiled code.
 See [`pipelines.js`](./pipelines.js).
-When pipeline operators and partial application are adopted into JavaScript environments this workaround will be deprecated.
+When [pipeline operators](https://github.com/tc39/proposal-pipeline-operator) and [partial application](https://github.com/tc39/proposal-partial-application) are, hopefully, ratified into JavaScript this workaround will be deprecated.

-Bare modules are used to permit environment-based substitutions (e.g. browser AMD, browser ES6 modules, deno).
-A target environment which natively supports a type can export it from the global namespace.
-See  [`import-maps.json`](./import-map.json) for an example (used in deno).
+Aims to provide a suitable core for web development and to avoid most vendor dependencies.

+Aims to be deno compatible.
+Bare module use permits environment-based polyfills or substitutions.
+An environment which defines a type can export it directly.
+See how [`import-map.json`](./import-map.json) (deno) and [`boot.js`](./public/assets/boot.js) (modern browser) compare.

+Aims to provide a consistent, functional api which abides standard protocols where possible.
+Thus, an api layer is provided for any integrated vendor types.